 Our cloud-based deployment (online) requires only a stable Internet connection.
 Any PC or MAC connected to the Internet suffices.
-Small devices such as an iPad or iPhone require download of a special app.
+Small devices such as an iPad or iPhone require an app.

 On-premises deployment with Citrix or TerminalServer is highly recommended.
 TerminalServer provides the best performance because it bypasses the slow network and can be well-integrated into each workstation’s desktop via RemoteApp.
 Terminal Server deployment provides a single entry point for all maintenance, updates and upgrades, plus uniform access to both local and remote users.

-Any Windows 2000 or newer Terminal Server suffices (Server2003, Server2008, Server2012 or Server2016).
+Any Windows 2000 or newer Terminal Server suffices (Server2019 or Server-2022 is recommended).
 Property Boulevard discourages the use of SmallBusinessServer.
 For best performance, we suggest the following specifications:

 On-premises deployment without a terminal server (peer-to-peer) is a viable deployment for a small or mid-size office that requires limited or no remote users.
 In this type of deployment, a single computer should be designated as the database server where the database folder should be shared on the local area network.
 Any PC (or MAC with Windows session) running on Windows XP or newer operating system suffices.
 For best performance, we suggest the following specifications: